lfresard/github_tutorial/README.md

 nothing added to commit but untracked files present (use "git add" to track)

 ```
 Your `README.md` is tracked but not yet commited.
 To register the changes you made in your repository you need to add and commit files that were created or modified.
+The `git add` command adds a change in the working directory to the staging area.

 ```shell
 DN52eo2r:example_github_repo lfresard$ git add README.md
 ```
+It tells Git that you want to include updates to a particular file in the next commit.
+However, git add doesn't really affect the repository in any significant way—changes are not actually recorded until you run git commit.
 You can check how things changed by running  `git status` again

 ```shell